leonvallejos/gvim-competitive-programming/README.md

 # Gvim competitive programming C++

-Setting for Gvim competitive programming in c++ Windows.
+Setting for Gvim competitive programming in c++

-> **IMPORTANT NOTICE**: this project is deprecated and unmaintained.
+> **IMPORTANT NOTICE**: this vimrc is for windows only
-> Only critical bugs will be fixed.
+> I'm currently working on porting it to Unix/MacOS

 ## Installation

+Install Gvim
-Install it using npm:
+Install Font
+Copy next code in your _vimrc

 ```sh
 source $VIMRUNTIME/vimrc_example.vim